Arsquid/pubip/README.md

 ## Testing

-Use 'cargo test' to utilize the unit tests.
+Use `cargo test` to utilize the unit tests.

 These include:
 - Success or failure for fetching the IP address.